What is a healthcare fraud whistleblower?

-Whistleblowers also help stop harmful practices that endanger the health and lives of Medicare and Medicaid patients – children, senior citizens, nursing home residents, cancer patients, dialysis patients and many others.
+Healthcare whistleblowers also help stop harmful practices that endanger the health and lives of Medicare and Medicaid patients – children, senior citizens, nursing home residents, cancer patients, dialysis patients, and many others.

-Whistleblower lawsuits also can stop healthcare frauds that steal money from TRICARE, the health insurance program for the military.
+In addition, qui tam lawsuits can stop healthcare fraud that steals money from TRICARE, the health insurance program for the military.

-Those who have filed “qui tam” (False Claims Act) lawsuits have received millions in whistleblower rewards under the False Claims Act.
+Those who have filed “qui tam” lawsuits under the False Claims Act alleging healthcare fraud have been awarded more than $6 billion in whistleblower rewards.
 The law also provides whistleblowers job protection through provisions that offer recourse to those who suffer job retaliation for whistleblowing.

 Our victories in healthcare fraud cases include record-setting settlements with pharma companies GlaxoSmithKline ($3 billion) and Pfizer Inc. ($2.3 billion) as well as major settlements against Davita Healthcare, Quest Diagnostics and many hospitals, medical testing labs and medical device companies.

-If you are aware of any Medicare fraud or Medicaid fraud and would like to discuss with an attorney how to proceed as a whistleblower in your situation, please contact us.
+If you are aware of any Medicare fraud, Medicaid fraud or TRICARE fraud and would like to discuss with an attorney how to proceed as a healthcare whistleblower in your situation, please contact us.
 Phillips & Cohen works with whistleblowers on a contingency basis, which means there is no payment unless the government recovers funds from the case and pays the whistleblower a reward.

 What are the most common types of healthcare fraud?

 Some common types of healthcare fraud involve the following: